Analysis of singular subspaces under random perturbations

 \subsection{Stochastic Wedin's $\sin\Theta$ theorem}

 We first generalize the previous results in \cite{OVW2, OVW22} to an arbitrary unitarily invariant norm $\vvvert \cdot \vvvert$.
-Denote by $\sin \angle (U, {V})$ the diagonal matrix whose diagonal entries are $\sin \theta_i$'s, where $ \theta_i$ represents the principal angles between subspaces $U$ and $V$.
-A detailed definition can be found in Section \ref{sec:distance}.
+We start with the concept of principal angles.
+Let $H$ and $W$ are two subspaces each of dimension $k$.
+The principal angles $0\le \theta_1\le \cdots \le \theta_k\le {\pi}/{2}$ between $H$ and $W$ are defined recursively as follows: